Election Stress Disorder Is A Thing — Here's How To Cope

 Celebrate the small wins.

 There has been good news coming out of this election cycle.
-Measures have passed that legalize or decriminalize of drugs like psychedelic mushrooms and marijuana, which will hopefully lead to fewer minor drug-related incarcerations or more treatments for mental health disorders.
-Florida approved a $15 USD minimum wage.
+Measures have passed in some US states that legalise or decriminalise of drugs like psychedelic mushrooms and marijuana, which will hopefully lead to fewer minor drug-related incarcerations or more treatments for mental health disorders.
+Florida approved a $15 minimum wage (£10).
 Colorado rejected a 22-week abortion ban.
 California approved Proposition 17, a ballot measure that aims to restore formerly incarcerated people's rights to vote.
 Sarah McBride was elected as the first openly transgender state senator and Stephanie Byers is Kansas's first-ever openly transgender elected official.
-Measure J passed in L.A., securing new funding for social services — and prohibiting the county from spending the earmarked money on prisons.
+Measure J passed in LA, securing new funding for social services — and prohibiting the county from spending the earmarked money on prisons.

 So while there is plenty to be anxious about, there are many, many small wins we can be grateful for right now too.
 And hopefully, more are on the way.